cisco-open/AdversaryShield/README.md

 # AdversaryShield

-This project is being developed as a solution to mitigate adversial attacks on LLMs via automatic deployment of predefined plugins.
+This project is being developed as a solution to mitigate adversial attacks on LLMs via automatic deployment of predefined defenses.

 ## Description

 __AdversaryShield__ project is composed of three main services:
-- __Tabularium__ provides the administrator with an interface to CRUD plugins and store into the DB;
+- __Tabularium__ provides the administrator with an interface to CRUD defenses and store into the DB;
-- __Galea__ creates the containers to run the plugins based on manager configuration and helm charts;
+- __Galea__ creates the containers to run the defenses based on manager configuration and helm charts;

 Other services used are:
 - __\<Database\>__: Used to store user test suites.